-This guide provides industry best practices as well as how Handshake has seen other schools leverage the tools available for successful response rates and FDS management.
+This guide provides industry best practices, as well as how other institutions leverage the tools available for successful response rates and FDS management.

-Before creating a new survey, consider which setup you'd like to proceed with that will help you accomplish your school's goals.
+Before creating a new survey, consider which setup you'd like to proceed with that will help you accomplish your institution's goals.

 - You can customize the survey tool to fit the needs of your institution.